The Lost World (Doyle novel): Plot summary

+One of the saved Indians is a young prince of the tribe and the surviving tribe members take the party back to their village.
+With the help of the explorers’ firepower, they return to defeat the "ape-men", slaughtering all the adult males, with most being driven off the cliff.
+After witnessing the power of their guns, the tribe wishes to keep the explorers on the plateau.
+During their time with the tribe, Roxton plans how to capture a pterodactyl chick at Challenger's request, using a protective wooden cage against the adult pterodactyls.
+They also encounter more local fauna including a Phorusrhacos, a Toxodon, an Ichthyosaurus, and a Plesiosaurus.
+Wanting to leave and return to civilization, the explorers are helped by the young prince they saved, who gives them a crude map of the caves in the hillside near the tribe.
+With the map, the explorers are able to find a tunnel leading back to the outside world.
+They escape by night, descending on a rope.

-Upon return to England, despite full reports from Malone many detractors continue to dismiss the expedition's account, much as they had Challenger's original story – although Summerlee, having been on the expedition, has now switched sides and is supporting Challenger.
+Upon return to England, despite full reports from Malone many detractors continue to dismiss the expedition's account, much as they had Challenger's original story—although Summerlee, having been on the expedition, has now switched sides and is supporting Challenger.
 Anticipating this, at a public meeting at Queen's Hall Challenger produces the young pterodactyl as proof, transfixing the audience and leaving them in no doubt of the truth.
 The explorers are instantly feted as heroes, and on a wave of adulation find themselves carried shoulder-high from the hall by cheering crowds.
 The pterodactyl, in the confusion, makes its escape and is witnessed several times at different locations around London, causing consternation wherever it goes, but is last seen heading off to the southwest in the probable direction of its home.

 At a private celebratory dinner, Roxton reveals to the others that the blue clay contained diamonds.
 He had been tipped off to the possibility, by the recollection of a similar feature in South Africa, and managed to extract about £200,000 worth (£23 million in 2021), which is to be split between them.
 Challenger plans to open a private museum with his share.
 Summerlee plans to retire and categorise fossils.
 Malone returns to his love, Gladys, hoping she will recognise his achievements.
 Instead, he finds she has now changed her mind and married a very ordinary man instead, an insignificant clerk.
-Astonished at this turn of events, and with nothing to keep him in London, he decides to accompany Roxton back to the lost world.
+Astonished at this turn of events, and with nothing to keep him in London, he decides to accompany Roxton back to the lost world, which the explorers earlier had named "Maple White Land" in honour of the American who found it.